 BASC monitors scientific journals, environmental, policy and political alerts for the results of studies of relevance to shooting and conservation.
-Below are links to a selection of papers published in August 2018.
+Below are links to a selection of papers published in November 2018.

 Please email us at firstname.lastname@example.org if you would like to subscribe to Science Matters – BASC’s monthly research review.

 - Hunter use and satisfaction with telephone and internet harvest reporting systems.